ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 the request has failed, and the client MUST therefore abort the request.

-UDP proxies MUST NOT introduce fragmentation at the IP layer when forwarding HTTP Datagrams onto a UDP socket.
+UDP proxies MUST NOT introduce fragmentation at the IP layer when forwarding HTTP Datagrams onto a UDP socket; overly large datagrams are silently dropped.
 In IPv4, the Don't Fragment (DF) bit MUST be set if possible, to prevent fragmentation on the path.
 Future extensions MAY remove these requirements.

 Implementers of UDP proxies will benefit from reading the guidance in
 {{?UDP-USAGE=RFC8085}}.